http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 1) Owning a property in another country does not transfer ownership to one’s own country.

 2) 1963 is not really that far back in time.
-When the British granted Independence to Malaysia in 1963; Singapore opted to stay out of the federation and it was granted.
+When the British granted Independence to Malaysia in 1963, Singapore opted to stay out of the federation.
 That was the right time for the heirs of the sultanate of Sulu (with the help of the Philippine government) to stake its claim.
-Some accommodation could have been made but I haven’t read anywhere that a claim during that time was ever made to Britain.
+Although some accommodation could have been made, I haven’t found any evidence that a claim was made to Britain during that time.
 Can you blame Malaysia now?

 3) Sabah was never a part of an Independent Philippine Republic.

-4) When USA granted Philippine its independence in 1945; the sultan of Sulu could have given USA/Philippines (in writing) the rights to its properties in Sabah which was at the time a colony of the British Empire.
-It was the end of World War II and given the good relations between USA and Britain not to mention having fought side by side with the Filipino Guerillas; Sabah could have really been included in the newly independent Philippine Republic.
+4) When the USA granted the Philippines its independence in 1945, the sultan of Sulu could have given the USA/Philippines (in writing) the rights to its properties in Sabah, which was at the time a colony of the British Empire.
+It was the end of World War II, and given the good relations between the USA and Britain, not to mention having fought side by side with the Filipino Guerrillas, Sabah could have really been included in the newly independent Philippine Republic.
 Sayang na Sayang…

 NLK